For SchoolsBook Now Request Call Back or Brochure

 Celtic Harmony is an award winning education charity bringing prehistory to life, with 17 years providing experiential learning within a real Iron Age settlement.
-Let our experts provide your class with a WOW Prehistory day packed with hands-on activities when you choose from the following themed days:
+Let our experts provide your class with a WOW Prehistory day packed with hands-on activities.

 The new history curriculum for KS2 calls for the study of changes in Britain from the Stone Age to the Iron Age and a focus on local history in KS1 that could include: